atncsj6h/decNumber/README.md

 ##  COPYRIGHT
 *
 * the original software
-* is copyright of the original owners under the original licence
+* is copyright of the original owners under the original licence[s]
 * `http://speleotrove.com/decimal`
 *
 * source code changes are dedicated to the public domain *
 * the cmake infrastructure is
-* Copyright (c) 2020-2021 Enrico Sorichetti
+* Copyright (c) 2022-2022 Enrico Sorichetti
 * Distributed under the Boost Software License, Version 1.0
 * See accompanying file `BOOST_LICENSE_1_0.txt` or copy at
 * `[http://www.boost.org/LICENSE_1_0.txt](http://www.boost.org/LICENSE_1_0.txt)`